grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 Criticality analysis is performed when an architecture or design is being developed, modified, or upgraded.
 If such analysis is performed early in the system development life cycle, organizations may be able to modify the system design to reduce the critical nature of these components and functions, such as by adding redundancy or alternate paths into the system design.
 Criticality analysis can also influence the protection measures required by development contractors.
 In addition to criticality analysis for systems, system components, and system services, criticality analysis of information is an important consideration.
 Such analysis is conducted as part of security categorization in [RA-2](#ra-2).

-critical system components and functions are identified by performing a criticality analysis for {{ insert: param, ra-09_odp.01 }} at {{ insert: param, ra-09_odp.02 }}.
+critical system components and functions are identified by performing a criticality analysis for systems, system components, or system services to be analyzed for criticality are defined; at decision points in the system development life cycle when a criticality analysis is to be performed are defined;.

 Risk assessment policy